nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 ## Built-in cloud services `DX` { #complete }
 A perfect SAAS template comes with integrated customer relationship management, billing, and charging — along with unified analytics for traffic, people, and revenue.

 This pack of services is connected to a desired cloud storage and the generated single-page application becomes part of your project directory.
 It automatically inherits your look and feel and extreme performance characteristics.

-The best part: you can use this generic single-page app as a template for your customer-facing app.
+The best part: You can use this generic single-page app as a template for your customer-facing app.

 We're looking at the fastest way to start a new, fully functional business.